-Celebrate Onam with Us Over a Traditional sadhya Feast
+Celebrate Onam with Us Over a Traditional Sadhya Feast

-This August 26th 2023, celebrate the harvest festival of Onam the way Keralites do in the South Indian state, with a traditional banana leaf meal — sadhya!
+This September 15, 2024, celebrate the harvest festival of Onam the way Keralites do in the South Indian state, with a traditional banana leaf meal — sadhya!
 At Frying Pan Adventures, we love to plan seasonal meet ups to bring our community together over a fun and casual meal of deep cultural value.
 This all-vegetarian feast will feature 33 items and is an incredible sensory overload.

 Meet ups tickets can only be unlocked by VIP Pass members.
 If you haven’t got your free VIP Pass yet, try to beat the queue and sign up for one now.
 We cannot wait to share this experience with you!